Skip to main content

 The agent's knowledge is everything you want it to know up front: manuals, KB articles, support tickets, datasheets, policies, code repos, forum posts, ticketing history, the long tail of company documents.
 The classic RAG corpus.
 Pre-loaded by ingestion pipelines, queried at every turn, cited at generation time.

 Vectara is RAG at the foundation.
 Boomerang is the multilingual embedding model.
-SmartChunk is Vectara's semantic chunker — splits documents on sentence and section boundaries rather than fixed windows, so retrieved chunks preserve meaning.
+SmartChunk is Vectara's semantic chunker that splits documents on sentence and section boundaries rather than fixed windows, so retrieved chunks preserve meaning.
 Slingshot reranks candidates.
 HHEM grades every answer for factual consistency in under 50ms.
-The whole pipeline is tunable, measurable, and replaceable — and it is the same retrieval engine your agent uses for memory and scratchpad.
+The whole pipeline is tunable, measurable, and replaceable, and it is the same retrieval engine your agent uses for memory and scratchpad.

 What "knowledge" means